 “We're already putting this circular approach into practice at Google, and it's grounded in three principles: design out waste, keep products and materials in use and transition to renewable energy,” Brandt says.

-Google currently owns and operates 14 data centres across four continents, with these facilities and the employees within them effectively the ecosystems that fuel Google’s progress.
+Google currently owns and operates 14 data centers across four continents, with these facilities and the employees within them effectively the ecosystems that fuel Google's progress.

-“Stepping into a data centre feels like the polar opposite of the dirt, decay, and life of the organic world.
-But it’s still a system—with inputs and outputs, much like the coastal forest of my childhood.”
+“Stepping into a data center feels like the polar opposite of the dirt, decay, and life of the organic world.
+But it's still a system—with inputs and outputs, much like the coastal forest of my childhood.

-It’s no secret that data centres consume significant amounts of energy.
+It's no secret that data centers consume significant amounts of energy.

 “In 2017 Google's total energy footprint was around 8 million megawatt hours; that's roughly equivalent to the energy used by the city of Atlanta in one year.
 And that's just Google,” Brandt says.

-“Data centres worldwide use an estimated 200 terawatt hours each year.
+“Data Centers worldwide use an estimated 200 terawatt hours each year.
 That is similar to the national energy consumption of some countries like Australia and roughly one percent of global electricity demand.
-The other major input into the system is hardware, mostly in the form of thousands of servers ultimately made up of raw materials like tin, gold and cobalt.”
+The other major input into the system is hardware, mostly in the form of thousands of servers ultimately made up of raw materials like tin, gold and cobalt.

-So the question is, how can the circular economy principles apply to modern data centres?
+So the question is, how can the circular economy principles apply to modern data centers?

 Brandt has listed a few steps Google has implemented thus far: